-Each week in October, as part of Cybersecurity Awareness Month, we’ll publish an article packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.
-We’ll start with the basics, then cover vulnerabilities, risks, costs – and much more.
+As part of Cybersecurity Awareness Month, we published a four-part series packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.

 In this Hacking the World series, we’ll cover everything you need to know about the history of hacking, as well as the scale, cost, and geography of hacking attacks and data breaches, not to mention stats on the biggest threats, vulnerabilities, and risk areas over the last 12 months.

 Jump to a section below, or read on:

 Cybersecurity is a complicated subject with its fair share of technical jargon.
 Before we get into our long list of cybersecurity/hacking stats, let us first go over some key definitions.

 As you probably already know, cybersecurity is the protection of device users/contents against unauthorized electronic data and bad actors.
 Cybersecurity also outlines the measures taken to achieve this protection.

 Hacking is the process of gaining unauthorized access to a system or device’s data.
 There are a ton of other cybersecurity and hacking-related definitions.
 Here are some important ones.

 The History of Hacking